Enchanted-Games/vertical-slabs/README.md

 **[Enchanted Vertical Slabs - BetterEnd Edition](https://github.com/Enchanted-Games/vertical-slabs-betterend)**
 > BetterEnd Edition is a seperate mod that adds vertical slabs for the BetterEnd mod.

-You do not need the main mod istalled though it is recommended.
-You must install BetterEnd alongside *Enchanted Vertical Slabs - BetterEnd Edition* otherwise the vertical slabs will not show up correctly.